Anchieta Palace (Espírito Santo): History

 The House of St. James, in the form of a college and seminar, was for more than two hundred years the beacon of education in Espírito Santo.

-Among notable people who passed through the complex was Father Joseph of Anchieta who, in 1587, was responsible for directing and completing the first wing of the St. James College facing John Climacus square, and the church of Our Lady of Conception in Anchieta.
+Among notable people who passed through the complex was Father Joseph of Anchieta who, in 1587, was responsible for directing and completing the first wing of the St. James College facing John Climacus Square, and the church of Our Lady of Conception in Anchieta.
 From 1592 to 1594 he was appointed Visitor of the houses of the South.
 In 1596, he was appointed governor and councilor of Vitória's House.
 Subsequently, he was able to leave his duties and retired to Reritiba, where he died on June 9.
 He was buried in Vitória, in front of the main altar of the old church of St. James.
 In 1610, his remains were relocated to Bahia.

-The Church of St. James was inaugurated at the beginning of the year 1552 and built next to the school house.
+The Church of St. James was inaugurated at the beginning of 1552 and built next to the schoolhouse.
 In 1666, the church structure threatened to collapse and underwent a remodeling process, a procedure that made the church look like a new construction.

 In 1707, the second wing of the college was built facing Vitória's bay, and the third wing was built in 1734, closing the inner courtyard next to the second tower of the church.

 In 1727, the roof was restored and the walls supported.
 In 1747, the fourth wing was built adjacent to the church forming a quadrilateral.
 In 1757, when the Jesuits were expelled from the Portuguese colonies, the goods belonging to the clergy, as well as the Jesuit complex of St. James, were incorporated into the national heritage.
 In December 1759, the dean of the college and five priests were arrested.